 Hamlet Is Okay is a modern day reinterpretation of the Prince of Denmark, wracked with grief over the death of his late father, not only seeing ghostly manifestations of dear old dad's wispy tales of murder and conspiratorial plots against the crown, but walking the streets begging for a speeding car to put him out of his misery.
 It takes place in lived-in pubs and flats that push clever twists like Mercutio being something of a hipster bartender, which displays a penetrating understanding of the original character's charisma and tick-tock inner workings.
-All of this might play like clever fanfic on paper, but what sells it is the execution of the cartooning by Lora Root
+All of this might play like clever fanfic on paper, but what sells it is the execution of the cartooning by Lora Root.

 The writer/artist is able to avoid many of the common pitfalls of entry-level comics professionals.
 Root's ability to capture lively facial expressions and crystal clear panel transitions provides a foundation from which to operate.
 From there, she fills the swift-moving 50-page story with generous background details and an ornate fine line, is careful to use a variety of panel layouts that range from full-page splashes to double-page spreads, panels sans borders, use of negative space, skewed panels to emphasize something awry, to all manner of horizontal and vertical panel compositions.